Accelerating Data Generation for Nonlinear temporal PDEs via homologous perturbation in solution space: Experiments

 \subsection{Main result}

 Our main results across all datasets and models are presented in Table \ref{tab:method_comparison_optimized}.
-Further details and hyperparameters are provided in the Appendix\ref{model}.
+Further details and hyperparameters are provided in the Appendix \ref{model}.
 Based on these results, we draw the following observations.

-Firstly, the HOPSS method exhibits significant acceleration compared to traditional methods—particularly for the Navier-Stokes equations, where the acceleration ratio reaches 10 times.
+Firstly, the HOPSS method exhibits significant acceleration compared to traditional methods—particularly for the Navier-Stokes equations, where the acceleration ratio reaches 10 times ($\approx \frac{N_{sample}}{N_{base}}$).
 The time cost of our method consists of three components: generating basis functions, performing homologous perturbation, and computing the RHS.
 Generating basis functions requires iterating over thousands of time steps, which are then downsampled to dozens of time steps.
 The other stages involve operating on data with dozens of time steps.
 Thus, the primary time cost of the entire process lies in generating the basis functions.
 This implies that our HOPSS method can generate large volumes of training data at low cost, underscoring the efficiency of our approach.

 Secondly, across different PDE problems and with various neural operators, datasets generated by the HOPSS method exhibit comparable performance to those from traditional methods.
 For example, in the case of the Navier-Stokes equations, Transolver and FNO achieve nearly identical performance when trained on datasets of the same size.
 Moreover, as dataset sizes increase, our method can even outperform traditional methods.
-This demonstrates that the HOPSS method simultaneously accelerates dataset generation while maintaining approximate precision.
+This demonstrates that the HOPSS method simultaneously accelerates dataset generation while maintaining the quality of generated datasets.

+Furthermore, extended validations on additional equations (Fitzhugh-Nagumo, Klein-Gordon) and variable coefficient scenarios are presented in Appendices \ref{f3} and \ref{f9}, demonstrating the method's broad applicability and physical consistency.